How To Stop Procrastinating

 Visualising Success

 Take time to vividly imagine yourself successfully completing your tasks or achieving your goals.
-Visualisation can increase motivation and confidence.
+Don’t just think in vague images; make it detailed.
+What are you wearing?
+Who’s around you?
+What does success feel like in your body?
+The more vivid the mental picture, the more your brain treats it as reality, and the more naturally you’ll move toward it.
+Visualisation can increase motivation and build confidence.
 Create a mental movie of yourself overcoming obstacles, putting in the work, and ultimately succeeding.
 This practice can help align your subconscious mind with your conscious goals.

 Using the “2-Minute Rule”